scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 When searching for a query like `NoLi`, we split the query into the words `No` and `Li` and visit only files whose bloom filter contains all of those exact sub-queries.
-We include trigrams of the uppercase characters to further reduce the search state for queries like `NELS` that have few lowercase character.
+We include trigrams of the uppercase characters to further reduce the search space for queries like `NELS` that have few lowercase character.

 For all-lowercase queries, we return the union of results from multiple capitalization combinations in order to support case-insensitive searches.
 For